What is actually the product for sale here?

 - Asked about: USB-C Digital AV Multiport Adapter

-- Flag as inappropriate (What is the part number for the product?)
+- Flag as inappropriate (What products support thunderbolt?)